nikhil1415926/Image-Classifier/README.md

 WebCAM to Capture Image frames

-In PROGRESS: ANGULAR 8/Flutter UI with Material Design
+In PROGRESS: ANGULAR 8/Flutter for UI with Material Design